aymanshalaby55/graduation-project/to-do.md

  - fix cache                                                                                                 => he4a                   done
  - in video manager add preview for the video                                                                => wagih                  done
  - add the correct date in pipeline                                                                          => wagih                  done
- - convert the old fetch to reactquery fetch (/flow/[id])                                                    => wagih                  done
+ - convert the old fetch to react query fetch (/flow/[id])                                                   => wagih                  done

- - return the correct video path to appear the video preview                                                 => Ayman
+ - return the correct video path to appear the video preview                                                 => AI
+ - delete videos delete on and delete many in back                                                           => AI
+ - video tags                                                                                                => AI

  - delete videos delete on and delete many in front                                                          => wagih
  - delete videos delete on and delete many in front                                                          => wagih